Canon 30D vs 200D

 |Fixed screen (not touch-sensitive)||Swivel touchscreen|

 |5 shutter flaps per second||5 shutter flaps per second|

 |750 shots per battery charge||650 shots per battery charge|

 |144 x 106 x 74 mm, 785 g||122 x 93 x 70 mm, 453 g|

 Body comparison: Canon 30D vs 200D

 An illustration of the physical size and weight of the Canon 30D and the Canon 200D is provided in the side-by-side display below.
 The two cameras are presented according to their relative size.
 Three consecutive perspectives from the front, the top, and the back are available.
 All width, height and depth dimensions are rounded to the nearest millimeter.
-You can also use the toggle button to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the 30D – represents the basis or 100 percent across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Canon 200D is notably smaller (26 percent) than the Canon 30D.
 Moreover, the 200D is substantially lighter (42 percent) than the 30D.
 In this context, it is worth noting that neither the 30D nor the 200D are weather-sealed.